 “I’m really pleased with how quickly my son settled into Wales High School.
 The induction process took away any fears he had and gave the students time to make new friends before September”

 YEAR 7 GROUPINGS

-Year 7 students are traditionally divided into eight tutor groups (7.1 to 7.8).
+Year 7 students are traditionally divided into eight tutor groups (7.1 to 7.12).
 This year we are fortunate to have had more applications for a place than ever before.
-As a result we will have ten tutor groups in Year 7 for the academic year 2016-17.
+As a result we will have twelve tutor groups in Year 7.
 These are mixed ability groups that reflect our comprehensive intake.
 Tutor groups are also an opportunity to make new friends with young people from different primary schools.